Law-Offices-of-SRIS-PC-Logo

 Yes, alimony payments may change if circumstances change significantly, such as unemployment or a significant increase in income.

-Yes, during the divorce process, a spouse may apply for temporary alimony (Pendent Lite Support) to cover costs until a final decision on maintenance is made.
+Yes, during the divorce process, a spouse may apply for temporary alimony (Pendente Lite Support) to cover costs until a final decision on maintenance is made.

 If your spouse does not comply with the maintenance order, you can enforce the court’s decision in court.
-Experienced Divorce Attorney at the Law Offices of SRIS, P.C., Pennsylvania.
-We will help you overcome this situation and find a solution.
+Experienced divorce attorneys at the Law Offices of SRIS, P.C., in Pennsylvania will help you overcome this situation and find a solution.

-If the recipient spouse starts a new cohabitation (cohabitation), the court can change or stop the alimony payment.
+If the recipient spouse starts a new cohabitation, the court can change or stop the alimony payment.